 Who else cares for them?
 Those same questions apply again — who else cares for the people you care for?

 In this example, Lucy lives alone but gets help from her daughter Sharon who lives nearby.
 Lucy reciprocates by babysitting for her grandson Bobby.
 Her son Joe lives too far away to help frequently but does send money to help with medical and household expenses, such as a housekeeper who comes once a week.
 Lucy has a friend, Maria, who both provides emotional support and looks to Lucy for advice.
 Lucy has other friends in a prayer circle.
 She uses city transportation to shop and go to medical appointments.

 This example is included in a forthcoming book by Carol Levine, Director of the Families and Health Care Project, United Hospital Fund.

-If you wish to indicate on a CareMap that you or someone else is actively engaged in your or their own care, it is easy to do so.
+If you wish to indicate on an Atlas CareMap that you or someone else is actively engaged in your or their own care, it is easy to do so.
 Just draw an arrow from the person to himself, just like any other arrow showing who cares for whom and how — as shown in these two examples.
 In the hand-drawn example, Pablo is involved in his own care, even while his mother, father, and school nurse care for him.
 In the digital example, James cares for himself, even while his son, daughter and doctors care for him, and he cares for his wife.